Private fund advisers to spell out fees, performance under new U.S. SEC proposals

 Some firms banded together into "club deals," in what some market watchers said could be a growing trend.

 SEC Chairman Gary Gensler has said investors should have more insight into such mega deals.
-The SEC is set to vote on the proposed rules at a Wednesday open meeting.
+The SEC voted 3 to 1 in favor of the proposed rules at a Wednesday open meeting.

 New rules are essential for private funds -- like hedge funds, private equity funds, venture capital funds and liquidity funds -- because better visibility must match their growth in size, complexity and number, Gensler said of the sector that has nearly $18 trillion in gross assets.